openmelody/mt-plugin-theme-manager/README.md

 Of course, the code, mode or dialog being added needs to be created, but that's beyond the scope of this document.

+## Designers: Specify Your Theme's Templates

+The heart of your theme is the templates, of course.
+Theme Manager will look for a `templates` key and install any templates specified there in the familiar YAML syntax.
+In the following example, an index template and template module are added to our example theme.

+    template_sets:
+        my_awesome_theme:
+            label: 'My Awesome Theme'
+            templates:
+                index:
+                    main_index:
+                        label: 'Main Index'
+                        outfile: index.html
+                module:
+                    entry_summary:
+                        label: 'Entry Summary'

+In addition to Index Templates and Template Modules, other template types can be specified here as well, following this same format.
+Examples:

+    template_sets:
+        my_awesome_theme:
+            label: 'My Awesome Theme'
+            templates:
+                archive:
+                    category_entry_listing:
+                        label: 'Category Entry Listing'
+                        mappings:
+                            category:
+                                archive_type: Category
+                                preferred: 1
+                    monthly_entry_listing:
+                        label: 'Monthly Entry Listing'
+                        mappings:
+                            monthly:
+                                archive_type: Monthly
+                                file_template: '%y/%m/%i'
+                                preferred: 1
+                individual:
+                    entry:
+                        label: 'Entry'
+                        mappings:
+                            individual:
+                                archive_type: Individual
+                                file_template: '%-c/%-b/%i'
+                                preferred: 1
+                page:
+                    page:
+                        label: 'Page'
+                        mappings:
+                            page:
+                                archive_type: Page
+                                preferred: 1
+                email:
+                    entry-notify:
+                        label: 'Entry Notify'
+                system:
+                    comment_preview:
+                        label: 'Comment Preview'

+### Additional Template Settings

+Theme Manager allows you to specify some additional keys for templates: providing the ability to specify the publishing type, caching preferences for modules, and better handling of custom fields.
+Refer to the example YAML below to use these keys.

+#### Efficient Publishing

+`build_type` - the build type (or publishing method) can be specified for both index and archive templates.
+Specifying the `build_type` of templates is a great way to control what is republished when; look at the Publishing Profiles (in Design > Templates) for inspiration about the benefits of specifying this option for each template.
+Numerals 0-4 are valid `build_type` values, corresponding to the options listed below:

+    * 0: Do Not Publish
+    * 1: Static (the default method)
+    * 2: Manually
+    * 3: Dynamically
+    * 4: Publish Queue

+#### Set Caching and Include Options

+Caching options can also be specified for Template Modules and Widgets with the following keys (if you've used the UI to set caching, these options should all be familiar).
+Module Caching must be enabled at the blog level (check this in Preferences > Publishing).

+* `cache` - the parent key to the below options
+* `expire_type` -
+    * 0: No caching (the default method)
+    * 1: time-based expiration ("Expire after *x* minutes")
+    * 2: event-based expiration ("Expire upon creation or modification of object")
+* `expire_interval` - This key is used only if `expire_type: 1` is used.
+  Specify a time to expire in minutes.
+* `expire_event` - This key is used only if `expire_type: 2` is used.
+Specify
+  a valid object to cause expiration.
+Valid objects are as follows:
+    * asset
+    * author
+    * category
+    * comment
+    * entry
+    * folder
+    * page
+    * tbping

+Another import aspect to caching is using "includes."
+The key `include_with_ssi` allows the specified module or widget to be included as an external file, saving server resources and making it easy to keep content updated site-wide.
+Possible values are `1` and `0` (the default).
+Within the UI, this option corresponds to the "Process as [SSI method] include" option found when editing Template Modules and Widgets.

+Server Side Includes must be enabled at the blog level (enable this in Preferences > Publishing).
+A great way to enable this feature automatically is to use the AutoPrefs plugin.

+#### Localized Template Support

+An advanced feature that Theme Manager supports is installing localized templates.
+Localized templates (that is, templates translated to another language) need to be defined within your plugin.
+You'll need to specify an `l10n_class` and the accompanying translations in your plugin.

+Note that Production Mode *must* be used to deploy your theme with localization support.
+Templates are translated when they are installed.

+Note also that Designer Mode loses the ability to link templates if your theme is built with localization support.
+Again, templates are translated when they are installed.
+If a template is linked, when re-synced to the source template on the filesystem it will be overwritten with the translated template.

+#### Example of Additional Template Settings

+    name: Awesomeness
+    version: 1.0
+    l10n_class: 'Awesomeness::L10N'
+    template_sets:
+        my_awesome_theme:
+            base_path: 'templates'
+            label: 'My Awesome Theme'
+            languages:
+                - en-us
+                - fr
+                - es
+            templates:
+                index:
+                    main_index:
+                        main_index:
+                            label: 'Main Index'
+                            outfile: index.html
+                            rebuild_me: 1
+                            build_type: 1
+                archive:
+                    category_archive:
+                        label: 'Category Archive'
+                        mappings:
+                            category:
+                                archive_type: Category
+                                file_template: %c/%f
+                                preferred: 1
+                                build_type: 4
+                module:
+                    recent_entries:
+                        label: 'Recent Entries'
+                        cache:
+                            expire_type: 2
+                            expire_event: entry
+                widget:
+                    awesomeness_factor:
+                        label: 'My Awesomeness Factor'
+                        cache:
+                            expire_type: 1
+                            expire_interval: 30
+                            include_with_ssi: 1

 ## Designers: Create Custom Fields

 Many sites require the use of the Movable Type Commercial Pack's Custom Fields